 One of the best transferrable miles out there are Capital One miles.
 There are TWO powerhouse cards at the top of the list of best cards and that’s the Capital One Venture Rewards Credit Card and the Capital One Venture X Rewards Credit Card.

-Okayyyy, let’s break down a side by side comparison of these two sister offers!
+Okayyyy, let’s break down a side by side comparison of these two sister offers to see which is the best fit for YOU!

 There are some overlapping benefits with these two Capital One cards.
 Both cards offer: